 Autism and diagnosis: advice for teachers

-Autistic traits and characteristics can be harder to detect in some children than others.
+Signs that a pupil may be autistic can be harder to see in some children than others.
 If you feel a pupil may be on the autistic spectrum but is undiagnosed, broaching the subject of getting a formal diagnostic assessment sensitively can feel challenging.
 We have some tips that you may find useful if you have any concerns.

 If you suspect a child may be autistic